ShubhJain007/IEEE_AUV_Symposium_2024/docs/technical_details.md

 ## Limitations
 - Performance may vary based on hardware specifications.
 - Limited to specific image formats in its current version.
+-

-For more details on implementation, refer to the code comments in `Adaptive_Image_Restoration.cpp`.
+For more details on implementation, refer to paper 'AUV_Symposium 2024' or the code in `Adaptive_Image_Restoration.cpp`.